Hi Kids!

 Crack Polish.

 I wasn't a fan of it the first time it came around years ago, and I'm still not.
 The look is just too deconstructed for my taste, especially if the cracks are large.
 Today, I'm wearing Color Club Tangerine Scream with Sally Hansen Crackle Overcoat in Vintage Violet.
-I can't decide which is greater;

 How much I hate the crack effect of this mani...or